 - (c) A marketplace, an inter-dealer bond broker or a dealer will satisfy the requirements in subsections 8.2(1), 8.2(3), 8.2(4) and 8.2(5) of the Instrument by providing accurate and timely information to an information vendor that meets the standards set by the regulation services provider for the fixed income markets. - (4) The marketplace upon which the trade is executed will not be shown, unless the marketplace determines that it wants its name to be shown. - (5) The information processor is required to use transparent criteria and a transparent process to select government debt securities and designated corporate debt securities.
-The information processor is also required to make the criteria and the process publicly available. - (6) An "investment grade corporate debt security" is a corporate debt security that is rated by a designated rating organization, or its DRO affiliate, that is at or above one of the following rating categories or that is at or above a category that preceded or replaces one of the following rating categories:
+The information processor is also required to make the criteria and the process publicly available. - (6) An "investment grade corporate debt security" is a corporate debt security that has a credit rating from a designated rating organization listed below, from a DRO affiliate of an organization listed below, from a designated rating organization that is a successor credit rating organization of an organization listed below or from a DRO affiliate of such successor credit rating organization, that is at or above one of the following corresponding rating categories or that is at or above a category that replaces one of the following corresponding rating categories:

-Designated Long Term Debt Short Term Debt
+Designated Rating Long Term Debt Short Term Debt

-Rating
+Organization

 DBRS Limited BBB R-2

-Fitch, Inc. BBB F3
+Fitch Ratings, Inc. BBB F3

 Moody's Canada Baa Prime-3

 Inc.

-Standard & BBB A-3
+S&P Global Ratings Canada BBB A-3

-Poor's

-Ratings Services